xcesco/kripton/README.md

 - generate all the code to persist your POJO in Shared Preferences.
 It's support Live Data and Androidx JetPack.
 - Kripton can be integrated to Retrofit library to generate all code necessary to JSON-2-Java convertion without any reflection code.

-Sound interesting?
+Does it sound interesting?
 I hope YES! :)

 <img src="https://github.com/xcesco/wikis/blob/master/kripton/overview5.0.png">